kevinle108/expenses_consolidator/README.md

 First, clone this repo & install the dependencies by running:
 `npm i`

-Then go your respective bank and download the transactions from as a CSV file.
+Then go your respective banks and download the transactions from as a CSV file.
+Don't change the csv file name as this program uses the file name to determine how to clean up the transaction data.

 Next place your csv files into the "input" folder.